Skip to main content

 #

-Next we create a Gateway resources that references the cilium GatewayClass (line 10).
+Next we create a Gateway resource that references the cilium GatewayClass (line 10).

 1